 The British Columbia Unclaimed Property Society (BCUPS) is a not-for-profit Society created in 2003 by the Province of British Columbia and Vancouver Foundation.
 Our mission is to work with holders of unclaimed property to reunite rightful owners with their forgotten or unclaimed assets.
 The Society works to locate owners and holders of unclaimed property.
 We maintain a public database of dormant accounts and assets, and process eligible claims to reunite owners with their forgotten dollars.

-Last year, BCUPS received close to $4 million in unclaimed property from companies and organizations and returned approximately $900,000 to claimants.
-The BCUPS database lists over $130 million in unclaimed funds, including some dating as far back as 1859.
+Last year, BCUPS received over $6 million in unclaimed property from companies and organizations and returned approximately $1.7 million to claimants.
+The BCUPS database lists over $153 million in unclaimed funds, including some dating as far back as 1859.

 Learn more about BCUPS mission, vision and values.

 If you think you may have unclaimed property in a dormant credit union account, insurance payment, overpayments to debt collectors or unclaimed wages, we invite you to search our database to see if we are holding any unclaimed assets you may be entitled to.

 If your business or organization holds unclaimed property on its books, we can help you fulfill your legal obligation to identify and locate the rightful owners.